MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-compute.md

 - Some data centers and regions have a different carbon footprint than others.
 Understanding which available regions have a lower carbon footprint is essential to making an informed decision about how and when our workloads should process data.

-- Demands on applications can vary, and it is essential to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spills.

 ### Design recommendations

 - Utilize [auto-scaling](/azure/architecture/best-practices/auto-scaling) and bursting capabilities.